charliecalvert/CloudNotes/Assignments/Browser/LearnLocalStorage.md

-## Learn Local Storage
+# Learn Local Storage

-Learn about local storage.
+Learn about local storage in the browser.

 ## Simple Object